Patten & Patten Inc. TN Has $6.46 Million Position in Weyerhaeuser (NYSE:WY)

-The business also recently declared a quarterly dividend, which was paid on Friday, December 15th.
-Stockholders of record on Friday, December 1st were given a $0.19 dividend.
-This represents a $0.76 annualized dividend and a dividend yield of 2.24%.
+The firm also recently declared a quarterly dividend, which was paid on Friday, December 15th.
+Stockholders of record on Friday, December 1st were issued a dividend of $0.19 per share.
 The ex-dividend date of this dividend was Thursday, November 30th.
-Weyerhaeuser’s dividend payout ratio (DPR) is presently 87.36%.
+This represents a $0.76 dividend on an annualized basis and a dividend yield of 2.24%.
+Weyerhaeuser’s dividend payout ratio (DPR) is currently 87.36%.

 Weyerhaeuser Company, one of the world's largest private owners of timberlands, began operations in 1900.
 We own or control approximately 11 million acres of timberlands in the U.S. and manage additional timberlands under long-term licenses in Canada.
 We manage these timberlands on a sustainable basis in compliance with internationally recognized forestry standards.